ambicca123/Airbnb_Berlin_data_analysis_python/README.md

 Included in the respository is:

 - Scripts used to wrangle and analyzethe data
 - Tableau Public was used to create a dashboard to present data.
 Not all script results were presented in the story, only relevant analysis.
-[Link](https://public.tableau.com/app/profile/ambicca.timilsena)
+[Link for Tableau Story Presentation](https://public.tableau.com/app/profile/ambicca.timilsena)